 Click To Get A Valuation Of Your Chuang Che Painting.
 You’ll get a confidential fair market valuation of your painting and its marketability.
 We pay cash for paintings by Chuang Che and take consignments to the gallery.

 Oil on canvas, 41 x 55 inches

 Chuang Che devoted tremendous energy to the study of painting.
-This gave him vast knowledge about painting theories, especially about abstract painting.
+This gave him vast knowledge about painting theories and abstract painting.
 His techniques with abstract landscape paintings are nature’s manifestation of the physical world.
 Influenced by calligraphy, Chuang’s lines, forms and compositions have spiritual momentum.
 He uses the paintbrush to lay down fantastic colors and spaces in a rhythmic and ecstatic manner.
-Chuang Che’s compositions include organic drips and splashes of paint that impart his work with feelings of force, gravitas, and desolation.
+Chuang Che’s painting compositions include organic drips and splashes of paint.
+This style infuses feelings of force, gravitas and desolation in his art.

-The artwork of Chuang Che merges the traditional techniques of his Chinese heritage with the Abstract Expressionist influences of time spent in Europe and America.
-This meeting of East and West is at the forefront of his work.
+Chuang Che artistic works merge the traditional Chinese art techniques of his heritage with the Abstract Expressionist influences of his time spent in Europe and America.
+This meeting of East and West is at the forefront of his artwork.
 He remarks: “No art can mature by itself; it has to absorb nutrition from the rest of the world’s art.
 I’ve always had this ideal; to see a fusion of Chinese and Western painting.”

 Che moved to the United States in 1973.
 His artwork has been shown at museums and galleries in many countries, including North and South America, Europe and Asia.